thibaut-tebi/Churn-Analysis-using-Machine-Learning/README.md

 Potential areas for future improvement include:

-Incorporating more advanced modeling techniques like random forest  models.
-Exploring additional features or external data sources to improve prediction accuracy.
+Incorporating more advanced modeling techniques and exploring additional features or external data sources to improve prediction accuracy.
-Developing real-time churn prediction models to enable proactive customer retention strategies.
+Also Developing real-time churn prediction models to enable proactive customer retention strategies.

 #### Dependencies and Instructions